 When you’re leading D2C, it’s easy to focus on the benefits.
 But every new way of doing things always throws up challenges.
 D2C is no exception.
 You need to work through those.

-For example, you need to work with your sales team to make sure D2C doesn’t overly disrupt existing trade customers.
+For example, you have to work with your sales team to make sure D2C doesn’t overly disrupt existing trade customers.

-You need to build the right level of resources and expertise in your IT team to support D2C.
+You have to build the right level of resources and expertise in your IT team to support D2C.
 Your current team may not be ready for that yet.

 Finally, you need the supply chain team on board.
 Their expertise helps you store, pack and ship products.
 Show them how having more control over orders helps you solve availability problems more efficiently.

 These are just some issues you may face with D2C.
 Check out our setting up an online store for the full process.
 Also, check out our barriers to e-Commerce article for more on overcoming e-Commerce challenges.
-Contact us if you need help overcoming D2C challenges in your own business.
+Give us a shout if you need help overcoming D2C challenges in your own business.